-The file sesame.csv contains data on an experiment from the early days of educational television, which sought to learn whether regularly watching Sesame Street caused an increase in cognitive skills, at least on average.
+The file sesame.csv on the class website contains data on an experiment from the early days of educational television, which sought to learn whether regularly watching Sesame Street caused an increase in cognitive skills, at least on average.
 The experiment consisted of randomly selecting some children, the treated, and encouraging them to watch the show, while others received no such encouragement.
 The children were tested before and after the experimental period on a range of cognitive skills.
 (Table 1 lists the variables.)

-1. Before and after (5) For each of the skills variables, find the difference between pre-test and post-test scores, and add the corresponding column to the data frame.
-Name these columns deltabody, deltalet, etc. Describe and run a check that the values in these columns are at least approximately right (without examining them all).
+1. Before and after (2) For each of the skills variables, find the difference between pre-test and post-test scores, and add the corresponding column to the data frame.
+Name these columns deltabody, deltalet, etc. For each skill, include a plot of the change in score (vertical) versus the pre-test score (horizontal).
+Generally speaking, do children who started with higher scores gain more, less, or about the same as children who started with lower scores?